There Will Be Blood

 This is a movie that exists on another level of filmmaking, and that it was written and directed by the great, and still young (Paul Thomas Anderson) who made Boogie Nights and Magnolia, should fill all you movie lovers with hope.
 This is a tricky thing he does here.
 He has crafted a period tale of morality with a character who has no real redeeming qualities other than his unflinching urge to move up and over people.
 Yet, it is fascinating to watch.

 The power struggle between these two rather unlikable men is the heart of this great film by Anderson.
-Day-Lewis has channeled John Huston’s voice, with the soul of the Devil himself to play this unforgettable character.
-I think it is one of a few of the greatest performances by an actor in the history of American film.
+Day-Lewis has channeled John Huston’s voice, with the soul of the Devil himself, to play this unforgettable character.
+I think it is one of the greatest performances by an actor in the history of American film.
 To say that he inhabits this character wholly is an understatement.
 Every line is delivered like the veins in his head are about to explode.
 It is mesmerizing.
-Dano plays a second fiddle, but is well up to the task, playing off with this great actor has done.
+Dano plays second fiddle, but is well up to the task, playing off with what this great actor is doing perfectly.
 The cinematography is grand and somber as the landscape is another character in the film.
 The industrial age is beginning; the first spring of black gold, building new machines, jobs, and towns.
 The completely brilliant score by Radiohead’s (Jonny Greenwood) catapults this movie to another level of cinema.
 It is haunting.
 It is a perfect mix of an original filmmaker and composer.

 There Will Be Blood, and you should see this great movie.